JonathanXLin/ArduinoRCCar/README.md

 ## Components

-The RC car uses two 12V geared DC motors, connected to a dual H bridge to a 2S Li-ion pack.
+The RC car uses two 12V geared DC motors, connected to a 2S Li-ion pack via a L293D dual H bridge.
 The H bridge is controlled by an Arduino Nano, which receives wireless commands from an NRF24L01 radio transceiver.

 The wrist controller consists of a GY-521 three-axis gyroscope module and an NRF24L01 radio transceiver controlled by an Arduino Nano.
 The controller is powered by a 9V battery.